Xiddler/PORTABLE_ENV/dotfiles/cheat/vim.md

 :cmap  :cnoremap :cunmap    Command-line
 :tmap  :tnoremap :tunmap    Terminal-Job

-# To append eg -dm to a string use & in :substitute
+# to append eg -dm to a string use & in :substitute

     :%s/kkk/&-dm
 :nnoremap <leader>' :s/\s*$//